The Plant Biology Graduate Group at UC Davis offers interdisciplinary

 Most of our students are in the Ph.D. program, but we also welcome applications

-to our Masters program.
-Please explore the links on this Web site to learn more
+to our M.S. program.
+Please explore the links on this web site to learn more

 about our program.
-For specific questions, please feel free to contact Erin McMurry,
+For specific questions, please feel free to contact April Godwin,

 our program coordinator, at firstname.lastname@example.org